Realize a Rewarding Workplace

 At the same time, regarding work-related systems, Shiseido has introduced a specialized discretionary work hour system for researchers at GIC.

-Support for Balancing Work with Childcare and Nursing care
+Support for Balancing Work with Childcare and Nursing Care

 As a means for all employees to realize work-life balance and increase productivity, Shiseido has since 1990 been introducing various systems to help both men and women move up the career ladder while carrying out various activities such as childcare and nursing care.

-Shiseido has been promoting original initiatives to develop an environment in which employees can work with a sense of assurance.
 Specifically, such initiatives include the establishment and operation of the "Kangaroom Shiodome" daycare facility located within a business site, a paid childcare leave system within a limited period of two weeks to encourage male employees to take childcare leave, and introduction of the Kangaroo Staff System* for Beauty Consultants (BCs) to take time off from work for childcare.

 Moreover, as a part of activities aimed at becoming a company where both men and women can advance in their careers while raising children or nursing care for family members, we are also promoting reforms to the way BCs work.